-Your CO detector is equipped with an End Of Life signal indicating the sensor used in the unit has reached the end of it's service life and must be replaced.
-The detector contains an electro-chemical sensor that will last approximately 7 years.
-Refer to your unit's operation manual for End Of Life signal indication and further information and instructions.
+Your CO detector is equipped with an end of life signal indicating the sensor used in the unit has reached the end of it's service life and must be replaced.
+The detector contains a sensor that will last approximately seven years.
+Refer to your unit's operation manual for end of life signal indication and further information and instructions.

-The End Of Life signal can be deactivated so that it does not sound an alarm.
+The end of life signal can be deactivated so that it does not alarm.
 DEACTIVATING THE CO ALARM IS PERMANENT.
-REACTIVIATING IS NOT POSSIBLE.
+REACTIVATING IS NOT POSSIBLE.
 DO NOT DEACTIVATE UNLESS YOU HAVE A REPLACEMENT ALARM AVAILABLE TO INSTALL!